 To check that the 15-topic model was not capturing drastically different topic distinctions from other runs of the model, we calculated the mutual information between utterance-level topic classifications from the 15-topic model against the 10-topic and 20-topic models.
 These mutual information values were relatively high: between the 15- and 10-topic models, mutual information was 1.53 (upper bound: entropy of 10-topic model, 2.25) and between the 15- and 20-topic models, mutual information was 1.84 (upper bound: entropy of 15-topic model, 2.63).
 Thus, the model we chose captures similar information to alternative runs of the model, and is unlikely to represent a one-off set of distinctions.
+All data and code for analyses, as well as the corpus file with utterance classifications, are available at https://osf.io/wg6dc/.

-Results and Discussion
+2. Results and discussion